-The various guidance documents include a section called "LED's Behavior" that identifies what the various LED indications represent.
-This section indicates that a flashing display LED indicates an EDID learn problem (e.g. an invalid device may be connected on a video port), a flashing CAC LED indicates an unauthorized CAC peripheral is connected, and all port and CAC selection LEDs are flashing an unauthorized keyboard or mouse peripheral is connected.
+[P] includes a section called "LED's Behavior" that identifies what the various LED indications represent.
+This section indicates that a flashing display LED indicates an EDID learn problem (e.g. an invalid device may be connected on a video port), and all port selection LEDs are flashing an unauthorized keyboard or mouse peripheral is connected.